Department of Labor Logo United States Department of Labor

 Marine engineers and naval architects must give clear instructions and explain complex concepts when leading projects.

-Marine engineers and naval architects typically need a bachelor’s degree in marine engineering and naval architecture, respectively, or a related field, such as engineering.
+Marine engineers and naval architects typically need a bachelor’s degree in marine engineering, naval architecture, or a related field.
 Some marine engineering and naval architecture programs are offered at state maritime academies.

 Education

 High school students interested in becoming a marine engineer or naval architect should take classes in math, such as algebra, trigonometry, and calculus; and science, such as chemistry and physics.
-If available, drafting courses may be helpful for aspiring naval architects.
+If available, drafting courses also may be helpful.

 College students interested in this occupation typically pursue a degree in an engineering field.
-Programs in marine engineering and naval architecture usually include courses in computer-aided design, fluid mechanics, ship hull strength, and mechanics of materials.
-Most programs also include time at sea, during which students gain hands-on experience on a vessel.
+Programs in marine engineering and naval architecture usually include courses in computer-aided design, fluid mechanics, and marine structures.
+Students also may choose to participate in cooperative education programs or internships.
+Through partnerships with local businesses, these programs allow students to gain practical experience while they complete their education.

-Some marine engineering and naval architecture programs are offered at state maritime academies.
-Students studying at the maritime academies spend time at sea, usually during the summer, to gain onboard operating experience.
-For more information about state maritime academies, visit the Maritime Administration of the U.S. Department of Transportation.
+Some marine engineering and naval architecture programs are offered at maritime academies.
+For information about the U.S. Merchant Marine Academy or state maritime academies, visit the Maritime Administration of the U.S. Department of Transportation.
+The U.S. Naval Academy and the U.S. Coast Guard Academy also offer programs in marine engineering and naval architecture.

 Employers may prefer to hire candidates who graduate from a program accredited by a professional association such as ABET.